-NoodleTools helps you write citations in MLA, APA, or Chicago format.
+NoodleTools helps you write citations in MLA, APA, or Chicago format, and create annotated bibliographies.
 It also has tools to create notecards, draft an outline of your paper and keep track of "To Do" tasks.
 Citations can be exported directly to your Google Drive, or to Word or other formats.

 WOU is a member of Summit, which gives you access to millions of items from other colleges and universities -- delivered right to WOU!